jarero321/spartan-gym/README.md

 This documentation provides an overview of the various pages, features, and functionalities available in the Gym Management System.
 For detailed usage instructions and implementation details, please refer to the [GitHub Repository](https://github.com/TajwarSaiyeed/gym-management-system).

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Deploy on Vercel <a name="deploy"></a>